chrishumboldt/rocket-propel/README.md

 ```

 ### Classes as Modifiers
-Because all classes are declared on the DOM elements themselves, Blueplate sees them as modifiers and such uses the **_** prefix to reflect this.
+Because all classes are declared on the DOM elements themselves, Propel sees them as modifiers and such uses the **_** prefix to reflect this.

 Find the other available classes below: